louisdorard/full-stack-ml/README.md

 <img src="http://s3.louisdorard.com.s3.amazonaws.com/ML_icon.png">

 This repository serves as a base for my online course and in-person workshops.
 It contains Jupyter notebooks, Python scripts (automatically generated from notebooks), and environment configurations (conda and docker).
+Join for exclusive additional content (exercices and ressources) — reach out to me at [louisdorard.com/contact](https://www.louisdorard.com/contact) for more information!

-Join for exclusive additional content (exercices and ressources).
-Reach out to me at [louisdorard.com/contact](https://www.louisdorard.com/contact) for more information!
+Below is a description of the contents of this repo, and a list of steps to prepare for the exercises and projects you'll do on your laptop ("set-up"):

 ## Contents